-Second group of Hamas-held hostages released after hours-long delay; Temporary cease-fire holds
+Second group of Hamas-held hostages released after hours-long delay; temporary cease-fire holds

 Israeli Defense Forces confirmed the hostages had been freed in a statement Saturday night, saying that "after undergoing an initial medical assessment" the hostages "will continue to be accompanied by IDF soldiers as they make their way to Israeli hospitals, where they will be reunited with their families."

-In exchange, another 39 Palestinians — 33 children and six women — who were jailed in Israel were also released Saturday, Al-Ansari disclosed.
-The freed prisoners were transferred to the occupied West Bank by the Red Cross, as the first group of released prisoners was on Friday.
+Another 39 Palestinians — 33 children and six women — who were jailed in Israel were also released Saturday, Al-Ansari disclosed.
+The freed prisoners were transferred to the occupied West Bank by the Red Cross, just as the first group of released Palestinian prisoners were on Friday.

 National Security Council spokesperson Adrienne Watson told CBS News that President Biden spoke with Qatari leaders by phone several times Saturday in an effort to resolve the holdups.